Work with your data.

 on the right side of the overview screen and then on show details.

-it to see the columns of the selected dataset.
-Now you should see
+icon to see the columns/results of the selected dataset/script.
+Next to every column/result you should see a

 will add the code